torabian/fireback/docs/docs/module3.md

 ### Define messages on the module:

-Consider that the messages are for module at the moment, they will become available for everything, there for you need to put the messages of actions also in the the same object.
+Messages are enums available in module level, they will become available for everything, there for you need to put the messages of actions also in the the same object.

+Entities support a field called `messages`, and you can defined entity based messages as well for more isolation.

 ```yaml
 messages: